 Social Democracy, as a family of political parties, is in the midst of an existential crisis.
 Its unity, its long-term future and the status of its members on the political scene are under threat.
-It must find a way to reconcile its policies, social base, organisational structure and choice of alliances.
-To remain true to the cause that saw them emerge in response to the industrial capitalism of the first globalisation, Social Democratic parties will have to break with a series of that limited them to the role of mere managers of contemporary globalisation.
+To remain true to the cause that saw them emerge in response to the industrial capitalism of the first globalisation, Social Democratic parties will have to break with a series of decisions that limited them to the role of mere managers of contemporary globalisation.

 In my opinion, the future of Social Democracy is still open and will probably be different depending on the country.
 If it is to stay faithful to its central promise to defend the underprivileged, it must break away from the doctrinal and institutional status quo, which is currently biased in favour of neoliberal and climate-killing policies.

 Grassroot activists should fight for organisational innovations that enable more competition for internal party roles and election candidates.